Pietro Montana: Biography

 His Minute Man sculpture for the World War I memorial in East Providence, Rhode Island, is even more intimidating than Fighting Doughboy.
-The physicality of the soldier is striking - the model may have been Charles Atlas, again - and the knife he clutches (now broken) along with his slashed trousers and wounded thigh suggest that he has just emerged as victor from bloody hand-to-hand combat.
+The physicality of the soldier is striking - the model was Charles Atlas, again - and the knife he clutches (now broken) along with his slashed trousers and wounded thigh suggest that he has just emerged as victor from bloody hand-to-hand combat.
 The monument was dedicated on July 30, 1927.

 His last large-scale war memorial was for the town of Mirabella Imbaccari, Sicily, and was commissioned by Sicilian-Americans living in New York City.
 It features a bronze, one-and-one-half-lifesize centurion - nude, but for belt, helmet and cape - who protects and comforts a clothed woman collapsed at his feet.
 Monumento ai Caduti (Monument to the Fallen) was unveiled in 1938, almost twenty years after the end of World War I.

 He modeled a bust of Italian engineer Guglielmo Marconi for the 1939 New York World's Fair, and later donated it to the Engineers' Hall of Fame.

 Montana co-founded the Leonardo da Vinci School of Art in the late-1920s, where he taught for several years.
 In the 1930s, he taught at the Roerich Academy of Arts.
 As artist-in-residence at Fordham University from 1947 to 1952, he taught painting and sculpture, and executed a number of school commissions.
 Most notable among these are the fourteen Stations of the Cross bas-relief panels in the University Chapel, which feature half-lifesize figures carved out of white oak.

 He created commemorative medallions, including two sets of religious medallions for the Franklin Mint.
 Copies of his 1957 St. Francis of Assisi medallion for the Society of Medalists are in the collections of the Metropolitan Museum of Art, the Museum of Fine Arts, Boston, and other museums.